-- Marvel Comics' Rocket Racoon is a direct shoutout to "Rocky Racoon."
+- Marvel Comics' Rocket Raccoon is a direct shoutout to "Rocky Raccoon."

 - Vertigo Comics' Greatest Hits is about a Beatles-like band who also have superpowers.

-- According to this eight part blog post, DC Comics' "Scooter" is based directly on Paul McCarteny.
+- According to this eight part blog post, DC Comics' "Scooter" is based directly on Paul McCartney.